 We recently brought you a quick rundown of some of the most beautiful islands which are dotted around Ireland’s coastline.
-Having looked at three of the most famous and popular ones, here’s a look at three lesser-known islands which still have all the beauty, charm and culture that Ireland has to offer.
+Having looked at some of the most famous and popular ones, here’s a look at three lesser-known islands which still have all the beauty, charm and culture that Ireland has to offer.

 One of the main draws of Dursey Island is the way of getting there.
 A cable car connects the island to the mainland, with animals and humans alike being transported over and back.
 Given that the island is so small – with an area of just ten kilometres squared – walking is definitely the best way to get around and see the sites of this beautiful island.